Lake Jocassee (via Canebrake Trail)

 (828) 966-9099

-- click to see trail photos from this backpacking trip in Gorges State Park: August 30, 2008
+- click for more photos from this backpacking trip in Gorges State Park: August 30, 2008

-- click to view a trip report for this hike to Lake Jocassee: August 30, 2008 (password required)
+- click for a trip report from this hike to the Foothills Trail at Lake Jocassee: August 30, 2008 (password required)

 - click for other North Carolina hiking and backpacking books